pivotal/blog/content/post/mpp-plotting.md

 - Scatter Plot
 - ROC Curve
 date: 2017-03-17T17:47:48-05:00
-draft: true
 short: A tutorial on how to build histograms, scatter plots, and ROC curves using an MPP database and plot them in Python or R.
-title: Plotting using an MPP Database
+title: Plotting Using an MPP Database
 ---

 Data visualization is the process of transforming and condensing data into an easily digestible graphic.
 It is crucial in helping data scientists understand their data and share their insights with others.
 With the recent surge of big data, data scientists must adapt their current techniques of visualizing data since traditional methods of plotting are limited by the machine's memory and thus only work on smaller, local data.
 This blog introduces methods of plotting to generate histograms and scatterplots—two of the most common ways to visualize univariate and bivariate data—in an MPP database such as <a href="https://pivotal.io/pivotal-greenplum">Pivotal Greenplum (GPDB)</a> or <a href="http://hawq.incubator.apache.org/">Apache HAWQ (incubating)</a> or in <a href="https://www.postgresql.org/">PostgreSQL</a>.
 Additionally, we will show how to compute an ROC curve, a plot which measures performance of a binary classifier, in-database.